Map of the whole of Shiga Prefecture

 Ryotanji Temple became the family temple of the Ii family when Fujiwara no Tomoyasu, the founder of the Ii clan, was buried there.
 This temple of the Myoshinji school of the Rinzai sect was founded in Iinoya in Totomi Province by Gyoki in the Nara period (710-794).
 The temple was moved to the foot of Mt.
 Sawa by Koten when Ii Naomasa became the lord of Sawayama Castle.
 With many branches nearby, it was a large monastic center for monks studying Buddhism.
 After passing through the approach lined with bamboo fences called "Ryotanji Gaki" to the temple, you will see the Sanmon gate and the simple Buddhist sanctum typical of Zen temples built in the mid- to late-Edo period with green trees in the background.
 Hojo (head monk's quarters), built in the early Edo period, is one of the few hojo architectures in Hikone.
 The Hojo fusuma-e paintings on the 104 sliding-door panels were drawn by Morikawa Kyoroku, one of the ten most outstanding disciples of Matsuo Basho, and have been designated as Cultural Properties by the city, along with the Totei garden.
 In the graveyard on the mountain behind the temple, there are many historic sites, such as the grave of Otomi no Kata, also known as "Hikone Gozen," who was the mother of Ii Naosuke, and fumizuka (burial mound of drafts for commemoration) of Nishimura Sato, who was a concubine of Naosuke.
 AddressHikone Machinaka Plaza 1F, 1-12-5 Honmachi, Hikone City, Shiga Prefecture Opening Hours9:00 to 16:00 Regular Closing Daywithout a holiday

-• Azuchi Castle Tenshu Nobunaga-no-Yakata no name
+• Azuchi Castle Tenshu Nobunaga-no-Yakata Recommended spots

 スポット画像未設定